Lazyjimpressions/ourvidz-worker/WORKER_API.md

 - [ ] Generation function handles both prompt_embeds and pooled_prompt_embeds for SDXL
 - [ ] Error handling includes fallback to original prompt
 - [ ] Metadata includes Compel processing status and tensor types
-- [ ] No more "Token indices sequence length" warnings in logs
+- [ ] No more 'bool object is not iterable' or argument errors in logs
 - [ ] Compel weights are properly applied without token limit violations
 - [ ] Both conditioning tensors are generated and used correctly
 - [ ] Legacy single tensor fallback works for backward compatibility